dgcruzing/polydiamond-frontend/README.md

-#Forked for research - do not invest with these Farms
+#Forked for research on farms
 # PolyCuban Frontend

 This project contains the main features of the PolyCuban application.